• Free shipping on all orders

 Cancer Risk

-One reason a pet owner may consider surgery for a Doberman is its risk of mammary tumors.
-Research has shown this breed, among others, has a heightened rate for this risk, with a 62% chance of it developing by 10 years old.
+One reason a pet owner should consider spaying their Doberman is the risk of mammary tumors.
+Research has shown this breed, among others, has a heightened risk for developing mammary tumors and pyometra (an infection of the uterus), with a 62% chance of developing one or both of these conditions by 10 years of age.
 Therefore, it would seem to make sense to get your pup spayed as a preventive measure.
-Unfortunately, the correlation isn’t compelling enough to make that recommendation.
+Although some literature reviews have shown variable association between neutering and a reduced risk of mammary tumors, others found that spayed female dogs had 4 times less risk of dying from mammary cancer compared to intact females.
+It’s important to speak to your vet who will help you make the best decision for your dog.

 Another concern with Dobermans rests with the breed’s risk of developing osteosarcoma or bone cancer.
-While it’s more likely to occur in these pups, some research suggests spaying may increase the chances of it happening.
-However, it’s worth noting that the incident rate of this disease is only 0.2%.
+While it’s more likely to occur in these pups, some research suggests early spaying may increase the chances of it happening.
+There was a significant increase in the incidence of osteosarcoma in female and male dogs that were neutered before 1 year of age.
+However, the overall incidence of osteosarcoma in this particular population of dogs was much higher, which suggested a hereditary component, and this does not represent the general population of Doberman Pinscher dogs, which should be taken into account.

 The data tell us that the onset of these conditions has other mitigating factors, with genetics being the proverbial wild card.
 Timing of the procedure, the pet’s age, and other variables may play a role, with a definitive association and disease occurrence yet to be determined.